 - There are 3 different approaches that athletes use today.
-The J approach, flared approach, and hook approach.
+The J approach flared approach, and hook approach.

-- All 3 approaches have the same curve into the jump.
+- All 3 approaches have the same curve in the jump.
 The only difference between them is the initial starting position.
 The J approach involves the athlete running in a straight line before curving their run into the jump.
 An athlete using the flared approach will start from a position wider than that of the J approach, and the opposite occurs with the hook approach.
 The starting point is inside that of the J approach.

 - Athletes run on a curve to lean away from the bar by creating pressure against the ground.

 - Most athletes use between 6 and 12 steps on the approach, usually an even number so the first step is taken with the non-jumping foot.

 - The radius of the curved run is specific to individual athletes, and this can only be found through trial and error.
 However the average for women is around 31-32 feet (9.5-10 metres), and for men, it is 27-28 feet (8.3-8.6 metres), so these are good starting points for your long jump.

 - The athlete must approach the bar from the correct angle in the last 2 steps.
 Again this is somewhat athlete-specific but 50 degrees for the penultimate step and 40 degrees for the final step are good guidelines.

 - The last 2 steps of the approach are the most important.
 The penultimate step must land flat, and on the imaginary curve line, with the hips and torso moving over this foot as quickly as possible.

 - The last step should also be flat-footed and purposely planted in a dorsiflexed position.

 - The aim of high jump coaching here is the conversion of vertical velocity must be made from the horizontal velocity of the approach if a long-jump is going to be successful.